 The exact location and range of options in settings will vary depending on the version of iOS being used.
 For example, on iOS 11, options related to badges changed.
 See below the differences from options seen in an earlier version above.

-Notification capability on Android does not currently require a system prompt, which is unusual, compared to push notifications on other systems.
-Consequently, there is no standard approach to push opt-in for Android.
-Some practical approaches are emerging.
-For instance, you can add a custom dialog that informs the users of the notification situation on Android when they first install.
-In the example below users can click OK to close the dialog and accept the default position or Go to Settings to configure notifications in the App's system notification settings.
+Before Android 13, push notifications on Android didn't require a system prompt.
+We advised users to add a custom dialog to inform users of the notification situation on Android when they first install.
+In the example below users could click OK to close the dialog and accept the default position or Go to Settings to configure notifications in the app's system notification settings.

 For other outbound channels (such as Email or SMS, where you collect credentials like email or mobile number that enables an outbound communication method), you have the responsibility to collect that data in a compliant manner.
 These channels do not come with default system prompts for opting users in, so you will have to build a custom method or use a third party method for collecting these credentials.
 You will then be passing data for subscribers on to the Xtremepush platform.